 California’s Round 2 CARES Act relief has closed.

-We are anticipating it will occur within the first quarter of 2022.
+Disbursement will occur by the end of 2022.

 California’s Round 1 application period has closed to all sectors.